 How those workflows are actually executed depends on the semantics of the monad, of course.
 A portion of the workflow of the sequence monad is activated whenever

 MoveNext is called, and it executes until the next value in the sequence can be computed.
 The workflow of the lazy monad is activated the first time the

 Value property is fetched; after that, it uses the cached value.
 The workflow of the on-demand monad is activated by invoking the delegate.
 And the workflow of the asynchronous monad is activated… well, whenever the task is scheduled to execute!

 That is the whole point of those particular monads: they represent a bunch of work that is to be done and the order in which to do it.
-By contrast, the far simpler nullable monad6 doesn't represent a workflow to be performed in the future.
-Rather, it represents the association of extra state -- a single Boolean -- with a value.
-Computations performed on it are done so "eagerly" rather than being deferred until the future.
+By contrast, the far simpler nullable monad[6.
+Which, incidentally, is traditionally called the "maybe monad" in other languages because maybe there is a value, maybe there isn't.] doesn’t represent a workflow to be performed in the future.
+Rather, it represents the association of extra state — a single Boolean — with a value.
+Computations performed on it are done so “eagerly” rather than being deferred until the future.

 Next time on FAIC: I’m the special guest on the StackExchange podcast, so we’ll digress briefly.
 When we continue the series we’ll come up with a few ad hoc examples of “state” monads to explore this concept further.